Woman Is Sentenced For Stabbing Naked Boyfriend Who Turned Down Sex

 The boyfriend was able to pin her down and twist her arm in such a way that the knife stabbed the mattress.
 He hurriedly left the home, managing to lock her in before he called 999, the emergency number for the United Kingdom.
 However, the man fell down some stairs shortly after where he lay until a neighbor found him unconscious and drenched in blood, according to the publication.

 “He felt dizzy and fell down the stairs,” Samuel said in court.
-“His neighbour heard a commotion caused by the defendant banging on the inside of the door.
+“His neighbor heard a commotion caused by the defendant banging on the inside of the door.
 She found the victim covered in blood.”

 According to court information, Ludlow has struggled with alcohol for about two decades, most of her adult life.
-The sentencing judge said the woman’s action were caused in part because of the copious amounts of alcohol she had consumed that night.
+The sentencing judge said the woman’s actions were caused in part because of the copious amounts of alcohol she had consumed that night.

 “You were volatile and your mood was changing from being loving towards him to flying off the handle, threatening him and carrying out the threat you made,” Judge David Fletcher told her.
 “You have sought solace in alcohol for well over 20 years.
 That has to stop.
 You cannot drink because if you do the risk is there.”